-The ad hoc foundations phase mastery committee will be comprised of learning specialists, foundations deans, and members from student affairs, curriculum, and registrar.
+The ad hoc Foundations Phase Mastery Committee will be comprised of learning specialists, Foundations deans, and members from Student Affairs, Curriculum, and Registration.

 Attendance and Participation

 Attendance and Absentee Policy - Foundations Phase

 As part of professional development as physicians-in-training, students are expected to make the medical school schedule their highest priority.
 We expect all students to contribute to group learning and participate in problem solving.
 Preparation prior to class and active participation during class are critical not only to each individual's success, but to the success of one's fellow students.
 Ultimately, active participation in groups will better prepare all students for their work in clinical settings.